senchalabs/docs-i18n/guides/floating_components/README.md

         ]
     });

-You can also use the {@link Ext.Component#setCentered setter} for centered to dynamically change if a component is centered or not at any time.
+You can also use the {@link Ext.Component#setCentered setter} for centered to dynamically change the centering of a component at any time.

     @example miniphone preview
     var panel = Ext.Viewport.add({